Asian hornet: Timeline of spread across Europe

 The Asian hornet spread to northern Spain, as confirmed in 2010 by the Beekeepers' Association of the Basque Country (Gipuzkoako Erlezainen Elkartea) and the Neiker entomology institute in Irún, after breeding colonies were found.
 In September 2013, a beekeeper from Rasines, Cantabria, documented the hornets' presence in two specimens.
 In June 2015, firemen destroyed a nest in Santander.

 It was first reported in Portugal in 2011.
+The first observation in southern Belgium was also reported in 2011.
+By 2017, the species had spread across the country.

 It was reported in Liguria, Italy in 2012.
 According to Italian Beekepers' Association in 2017, the Asian hornet was well established in northwestern regions of Italy, and colonization is steadily advancing.

+The Asian hornet was first sighted in Germany in 2014.
+Following a series of warm and dry summers, the population tripled between 2021 and 2022.

 The first sighting on the UK mainland was announced on 20 September 2016 and occurred near Tetbury in Gloucestershire; the nest was found and destroyed and no breeding adults were found within.
 A nest was reported on the Channel Island of Alderney in 2016.
+In 2023, 72 nests were discovered.
+By 2025, the species, considered a "significant threat" to honeybees and other pollinators, were being tracked using transmitters to find nests.